Vasim1230/employee_leave_mg_sys/README.md

 The Employee Leave Management System is a web-based application built using Angular that allows organizations to manage employee leave requests efficiently.
 This system helps HR teams, managers, and employees track and manage leave applications and approvals.

 # Installation
-1.Node.js: v12.x or higher
+Node.js: v12.x or higher

-2.npm: v6.x or higher
+npm: v6.x or higher

-3.Angular CLI: v12.x or higher
+Angular CLI: v12.x or higher

-4.Code Editor: Visual Studio Code (to run the project)
+Code Editor: Visual Studio Code (to run the project)

-Clone the repository
+Step 1: Clone the repository

-Navigate to the project directory
+Step 2: Navigate to the project directory

-Install project dependencies:
+Step 3: Install project dependencies:

 ```bash
 npm install -g @angular/cli
 ```
-Run the Angular development server:
+Step 4: Run the Angular development server:

 ```bash
 ng serve
 ```
-Open your browser and visit http://localhost:4200 to view the application.
+Step 5: Open your browser and visit http://localhost:4200 to view the application.

 # Features